niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 This is not allowed in NIEM XSD.
 There is always a one-to-one match between namespace prefix and URI in CMF.

-**Rule 10-9:** Schema document set must be complete || A [schema document set](#def) MUST be complete; that is, it MUST contain the definition of every schema component referenced by any component defined by the schema set.
-(N5R 9-91)
+<a name="rule10-9"></a>**Rule 10-9:** A [<span class="termRef">schema document set</span>](#def-schema-document-set) MUST be complete; that is, it MUST contain the definition of every schema component referenced by any component defined by the schema set.

-A [schema document set](#def) defines an XML Schema that may be used to validate an XML document.
+A [<span class="termRef">schema document set</span>](#def-schema-document-set) defines an XML Schema that may be used to validate an XML document.
 This rule ensures that a schema document set under consideration contains definitions for everything that it references; it has everything necessary to do a complete validation of XML documents, without any unresolved references.
 Note that some tools may allow validation of documents using partial schemas, when components that are not present are not exercised by the XML document under validation.
 Such a schema does not satisfy this rule.

-**Rule 10-10:** Use structures namespace consistent with specification || A [schema document set](#def) MUST include the [structures namespace](#def) as it is defined in [Appendix B](#appendix-b--structures-namespace) of this document.
-(N5R 10-78)
+<a name="rule10-10"></a>**Rule 10-10:** A [<span class="termRef">schema document set</span>](#def-schema-document-set) MUST include the [<span class="termRef">structures namespace</span>](#def-structures-namespace) as it is defined in [Appendix B](#appendix-b--structures-namespace) of this document.

 This rule further enforces uniform and consistent use of the NIEM structures namespace, without addition.
 Users are not allowed to insert types, attributes, etc. that are not specified by this document.